-To develop an analytical basis for the selection of the long-term expected rate of return assumption, in May 2019 the PERS Board reviewed long-term assumptions developed by both Milliman's capital market assumptions team and the Oregon Investment Council's (OIC) investment advisors.
-The table below shows Milliman's assumptions for each of the asset classes in which the plan was invested at that time based on the OIC long-term target asset allocation.
-The OIC's description of each asset class was used to map the target allocation to the asset classes shown below.
+To develop an analytical basis for the selection of the long-term expected rate of return assumption, in July 2021 the PERS Board reviewed long-term assumptions developed by both Milliman's capital market assumptions team and the Oregon Investment Council's (OIC) investment advisors.
 Each asset class assumption is based on a consistent set of underlying assumptions and includes adjustment for the inflation assumption.
 These assumptions are not based on historical returns, but instead are based on a forward-looking capital market economic model.